Buying your home

 You may be able to buy jointly with members of your family who have lived with you for at least 12 months, or with someone who is a joint tenant.
 Your home must be their only/principal home.
 Proof of residency will be required for anyone looking to share the right to buy with you.

-If you have lived in your home before it was managed by Grand Union, you may have what’s known as a ‘Preserved Right to Buy’.
+If you have lived in your home before it was managed by us, you may have what’s known as a ‘Preserved Right to Buy’.
 This could mean you qualify for a discount if you decided to buy your home.
 The amount of discount is capped at £75,000 and the amount of discount you receive is dependent on the length of your tenancy.

 What is the Right to Acquire?